-Parents on Board: the employment platform that reconciles professional ambition and family life
+Parents on Board: a job board to align professional ambition and family life

 A 2014 graduate of the Master cycle in Finance in the Grande École Program at IÉSEG, and former CFO in a large corporation, Hubert PELLERIN decided to take a new turn in 2022 by joining his sister in an entrepreneurial adventure with a social mission, named “Parents on Board“.
 Read his interview here.